agenthubdev/agenthub_operators/docs/gmail_sender.md

 # GmailSender

-The `GmailSender` class is a part of the AgentHub framework and it mainly focuses on sending emails using a Gmail account.
-This class extends the `BaseOperator` class and deals with the Gmail SMTP API to provide functionality for sending emails with or without HTML content.
+The **GmailSender** class allows users to send emails using the Gmail SMTP server.
+It is a subclass of `BaseOperator` and has a static method to declare its name, category, parameters, inputs, and outputs.

+## Inputs, Parameters and Outputs

+- **Inputs**:
+    - `email_body`: A string representing the content of the email.

+- **Parameters**:
+    - `recipient_email`: A string, the email address of the recipient.
+    - `send_as_html`: A boolean, indicating whether the email should be sent as HTML or not (default is False).

+- **Outputs**:
+    - `email_status`: A string, indicating whether the email was sent successfully or an error occurred.

 ## Functionality

+#### declare_name, declare_category, declare_parameters, declare_inputs, declare_outputs

-This class contains a set of predefined methods that help in defining various aspects of the operator, such as its parameters, inputs, and outputs.
-These aspects include:
+These static methods are used to declare the necessary information about the operator, such as its name, category, parameters, inputs, and outputs.

-### Parameters:

-- **recipient_email**: A string that represents the email address of the recipient.
-- **send_as_html**: A boolean that, when set to `True`, sends the email as HTML instead of plain text.
-Its default value is `False`.

-### Inputs:

-- **email_body**: A string containing the content of the email body.

-### Outputs:

-- **email_status**: A string indicating the status of the email sent.
-It can be either "Email sent successfully" or "Email sending failed".

-## Main Functionality

-The main functionality of the `GmailSender` class lies in its `run_step` method, which takes in a step configuration, an AI context, and reads the parameter values, such as the recipient's email and whether to send the email as HTML or plain text.

-It then calls the `send_email` method that handles the actual email sending process.
-This method takes the following parameters:

-- **subject**: The subject of the email.
-- **body**: The content of the email body.
-- **sender**: The sender's email address.
-- **recipients**: A list containing the recipient email addresses.
-- **password**: The sender's Gmail account password.
-- **send_as_html**: A boolean indicating whether to send the email as HTML or plain text.
-- **ai_context**: The AI context object where logs can be added.
+#### run_step

+The `run_step` method is where the main functionality of the class resides.
+It first retrieves the necessary parameters, inputs, and secrets from `ai_context`.
+Then, it calls the `send_email` helper method to send the email and stores the result in the output `email_status`.

+#### send_email

-The `send_email` method first creates an instance of the email message (either as an HTML or plain text message), and then establishes a connection to the Gmail SMTP server using the `smtplib.SMTP_SSL` class.
-It logs in to the sender's Gmail account using the provided email address and password, and then sends the email to the specified recipients.
-Finally, it logs out from the SMTP server and returns the status of the email sent (either successful or failed).
+This helper method sends an email using the given subject, body, sender, recipients, password, and an optional flag to send the email as HTML.
+It connects to the Gmail SMTP server, logs in with the provided email and password, sends the email, and logs out.
+The method returns a status message indicating if the email was sent successfully or not.

-In case of any errors, the method logs the error message in the AI context, and returns an "Email sending failed" status.
+In case of any exceptions, an error message is logged to `ai_context` and the method returns a failure status.